ruchan-o7/OpenGLTemplate/readme.md

 I'm not expert of cmake as you can guess.
 Any pr for configuring cmake will appreciate.

 # Getting Started

-Just run generate-\*.bat file one you want.
-It will generate build files.
-Run build.bat for building.
-Run run.bat.
+Clone this repo recursively (i suggest shallow clone).
+Change directory to scripts. run generate script, run build script, run app.

 ## 3rd parties